awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 You can connect to your instance through its IPv6 address using SSH or Remote Desktop from your home network\.
 For more information about how to connect to a Linux instance, see [Connecting to Your Linux Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 For more information about how to connect to a Windows instance, see [Connect to Your Windows Instance Using RDP](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 **Note**
 If you also want your instance to be accessible via an IPv4 address over the Internet, SSH, or RDP, you must associate an Elastic IP address \(a static public IPv4 address\) to your instance, and you must adjust your security group rules to allow access over IPv4\.
-To do this, see the steps in [Getting Started](GetStarted.md)\.
+To do this, see the steps in [Getting Started with Amazon VPC](GetStarted.md)\.